 Meet the Santa Clara Valley Water District Executive Management Team

-Norma Camacho is the Chief Executive Officer of the Santa Clara Valley Water District, appointed by the Board of Directors on Aug.
-22, 2017.
-The Santa Clara Valley Water District manages an integrated water resources system that includes the supply of clean, safe water; flood protection; and stewardship of streams for Santa Clara County’s 1.9 million residents.
-Ms. Camacho joined the district in March 2012 as the Chief Operating Officer of Watersheds Operations.
+Rick Callender is the Chief Executive Officer of Valley Water.
+Appointed CEO by the Board on May 26, 2020, Mr. Callender oversees an integrated water resources system that includes the supply of clean, safe water; flood protection; and environmental stewardship of waterways for Santa Clara County’s 1.9 million residents.

 Clerk of the Board: Michele L. King, CMC

 Michele King was appointed Clerk of the Board on Jan.
 12, 2010.
 As a Board Appointed Officer, she answers directly to the Board of Directors and supervises a staff of 10.
 Ms. King has been with the district since 2004 and has had over 12 years experience in providing support to elected officials of special districts.
 As a Certified Municipal Clerk and a member of the Northern California Clerks Association and the International Institute of Municipal Clerks, she brings years of experience and training to her job of assisting Board members and the public.